Qiskit/qiskit/CONTRIBUTING.md

 release notes removing the feature at the completion of the deprecation cycle.
 In addition, if feasible the warning message will also include the migration path.
-A migration path might be "stop using that feature", but in such cases it is necessary to first judged how widely used and/or important the feature is to end users and decided an obsolescence date based on that.
+A migration path might be "stop using that feature", but in such cases it is necessary to first judge how widely used and/or important the feature is to end users and decided an obsolescence date based on that.

 3. An obsolescence date for the feature will be set.
 The feature must remain